sfsu-csc667-fall19/final-project-basicgram/README.md

 - Run mongo with `$ mongod --dbpath=...`
 - Run all servers manually, or simply run `pm2 start process.config.js`
 - Start React development server with `npm start`.
-- Please *tab* and *comment* or else you will just piss everyone off, unless it's a last minute commit.
+- Please *tab* properly and *comment* well or else you will just piss everyone off, unless it's a last minute commit.
+- We using camel-case OK. ie. `somethingIsTrue`

 ## Dockerizing
 Build all images and push to dockerhub